sudo-self/Rpi-shairport-sync/BUILDFORAP2.md

 * Initially, at least, leave the settings in the configuration file at default except as noted below.
 * At the time of writing, May 2, 2021, everything is on the latest version of the software -- macOS 11..3, iOS 14.5, Raspberry Pi OS 5.10.17-v7l+ (Buster), Ubuntu 20.04 -- fully updated.
 * At present, Shairport Sync will compile *but not work* on Raspbian Stretch (thanks JD Smith).
+* AirPlay 2 uses a timing system based on the Precision Timing Protocol (PTP).
+Shairport Sync relies on a program called `nqptp` ("Not Quite PTP") to monitor PTP signals.
+This program uses ports 319 and 320 and replaces any PTP service you have on the computer.
+  In addition, `nqptp` must run with `root` privileges.
+(FYI, most computers do not have a PTP clock running -- instead, they may use an NTP service to keep the system clock synchronised with world time.)
+  When Shairport Sync is updated, it may be necessary to update `nqptp` at the same time.

 Installation Instructions
 ==